Dr. Luisa Marin

-Dr. Marin’s research background is the constitutional analysis of European criminal law cooperation.
-More specifically, Luisa investigates the implications of governance regimes and regulatory choices on constitutional rules and concepts and tries to provide suggestions on how to “adjust” them, with the traditional toolkit of constitutionalism.
+Dr. Marin’s research focuses on the implications of governance regimes and regulatory choices on constitutional rules and concepts and tries to provide suggestions on how to “adjust” them, with the traditional toolkit of constitutionalism.

 M. Viola de Azevedo Cunha, L. Marin, G. Sartor, “Peer-to-Peer Privacy Violations and ISP Liability: Data Protection in the User-Generated Web”, International Data Privacy Law Journal, 2012 (earlier appeared as EUI Working Papers LAW, 11/2011) http://idpl.oxfordjournals.org/content/2/2/50.full

 L. Marin, “Policing EU’s external borders: a challenge for the rule of law and fundamental rights in the Area of Freedom, Security and Justice?
 An analysis of Frontex Joint Operations at the southern maritime border”, Journal of Contemporary European Research, vol. 7 no. 4-2011, p.
 468-487

 L. Marin, “Is Europe turning into a ‘technological fortress’?
 Innovation and technology for the management of EU’s external borders.
 Reflections on FRONTEX and EUROSUR”, in M.A.
 Heldeweg & E. Kica (eds.), Regulating Technological Innovation: Legal and Economic Regulation of Technological Innovation, Palgrave MacMillan,